remichartier/014_selfDrivingCarND_BehavioralCloningProject/writeup_report.md

 1. The driving Simulator provides center image, left and right image, and steering for the center image.
   - I added both left and right image to the training, with a steering correction of +/- 0.2 vs center image steering value. (code in commonFunctions_v13.py lines 92-103, and 158).
-2 I flipped all images (center/left/right) and inversed corresponging steering values associate with each image, as a way to augment data to reduce overfitting. (code in commonFunctions_v13.py lines 110-115 and model_v14.py lines 160-162)
+2 I flipped all images (center/left/right) and inversed corresponding steering values associate with each image, as a way to augment data to reduce overfitting. (code in commonFunctions_v13.py lines 110-115 and model_v14.py lines 160-162)

 #### 5. Creation of training dataset and training process documented
 How the model was trained, what the characteristics of the dataset are.
-Info how the dataset was generated , exemples of images from the dataset must be included.
+Info how the dataset was generated , examples of images from the dataset must be included.

 Here is the full background about all the steps I took to find a good solution allowing the car to drive autonomously for at least one whole track #01, and this is reflected by the successive version history of model_vxx.py and commonFunctions_vxx.py files, as well as files found in my archiveOldVersions folder, like clone_vxx.py and generator_vxx.py which are branches and predecessors of model_vxx.py file :